 AI is expanding fast, and so is the demand for authorities to appraise the suitability of surviving regulatory requirements and ascertain new regulatory frameworks.
 This process will, in turn, anchor long-term standards for the acceptance of this data-driven technology.
 However, the gap between the surveillance abilities of regulators and compliance teams is unfolding.
 Nevertheless, AI strategies adoption in the insurance industry will quickly lead to the challenge of maintaining the pace of technological progress and the degree of regulation in developed regions.

 A standard claims method involves various verifications and document validations, including licenses and other crucial paperwork.
-AI-driven resolutions enable insurers to automatically cite, organise and process relevant data from these documents.
+AI-driven resolutions enable insurers to automatically cite, organize and process relevant data from these documents.
 It also empowers automatic request routing based on purpose identification and request classification.
 That occurs in conserving time and developing operational efficiency, thereby lessening claims turnaround time.

 Autonomous mechanisms such as self-driving cars, autonomous devices for medical care, and telematics may have profound connotations for property insurance.
 As human error is the general cause of accidents, the widespread use of autonomous machines might help shift from loss frequency to severity.
 Establishing and allocating liability will be challenging for providers due to grey areas on who is liable when technology fails.
 However, autonomous machines will also provide many possibilities for insurers in terms of augmented risk management, especially in risk prevention and disaster mitigation.